Compound Interest.

 Compound Interest Calculator

-See how your investments grow over time with compound interest and regular monthly contributions.
+See how your investments grow over time with compound interest, regular monthly contributions, and an optional yearly lump sum like a tax refund or bonus.
 Adjust the inputs below and watch the growth chart update instantly.

 $